metinvan/nodeexp/README.md

 ### Jest For Testing

    Jest unit testing was added to verify core or significant features.
 Most important are the functions used to parse and format the input data.
-Likewise, it also includes two actual API call to tests each version of the API endpoints.
+Likewise, it also includes two actual API call to test each version of the API endpoints.

   ![jest test](https://github.com/jahskee2/node-rest/blob/develop/img/npm-run-test.jpg?raw=true)

 ### Docker & Kubernetes Ready

   This application is docker ready, it is build on top of a minimum Linux disk image with Node 12 and npm package readily installed.
 The image can be checked in to a docker registry such as DockerHub.

 ### Serverless Node.js Back-End